AgathaZareth/Capstone_Project/README.md

 </p>

-##### 7 B b ii - 2. histograms
+#### Histograms
-An additional way to view the scaling effect is through histograms.
+An additional way to view the scaling effect is through histograms (documentation [HERE](https://seaborn.pydata.org/generated/seaborn.histplot.html)).
 If you think of boxplots as a top view of distributions, then you can think of histograms as a side view.
-Imagine yourself standing on the right hand side of the above boxplots looking down the 0 line. `hist_overlay` function used below.
+Imagine yourself standing on the right hand side of the above boxplots looking down the 0 line.

 <p align="center" width="100%">
 <img src="/images/ss_examples/histos_before_scaling.png" alt="histograms of data BEFORE scaling">